What We Do and How We Do It

 This is your chance to have a go at finding out how you respond, physically and mentally, to challenging situations.
-In class, sparring is for the students to learn how to apply techniques of defence and attack in a controlled setting.
+The Fighting Class is for the students to learn how to apply techniques of defence and attack in a controlled setting.
 It is not a lesson in how to win points at competition.
-Students must have passed their first grading before free sparring.
+Students must have passed their first grading before joining this class.

 Your classmates are there to help you increase your skills and understand the effects of fear and adrenaline.
-Whilst many enjoy the stress-relieving effects of sparring class and the feeling of empowerment that comes from facing confrontations, students are not punchbags for anyone else.
-Injury rates are low and restricted to the occasional black eye or bloody nose.
+Whilst many enjoy the stress-relieving effects of the Fighting class and the feeling of empowerment that comes from facing confrontations, students are not punchbags for anyone else.
+Injury rates are low.
 We want you fit for training not laid up because someone else was having a bad day or you haven’t learnt to time your blocks.

-As a club we organise our own competitions which include patterns and sparring (at semi-contact and full contact), so we are not complete softies.
-Anyone who wants to up their game can come along on Sundays and join in with the seniors and instructors, or try one of the Saturday sparring camps.
-Only over 18s can compete in sparring.
+As a Club we organise our own competitions which include patterns and fighting (at semi-contact and full contact).
+Anyone who wants to up their game can come along on Sundays and join in with the seniors and Instructors, or try one of the Saturday camps.
+Only over 18s can compete in Fighting.

 Instructors are expected to demonstrate technically clear movement for those who learn by copying (as all us primates do), appropriate explanations for those who learn by listening, to allow time to move freely and time to synchronise movement as a group.
 Corrections are given as often as needed, and progress is not a requirement but comes of its own.
 Those with natural ability are challenged to use that ability, and those who are not yet highly physically co-ordinated are encouraged to use their innate learning abilities to control their bodies.